If your product team is working on the next big thing, there ought to be an equally awesome promotion strategy to spread the word.

 12. Choose the right channels.

 During the planning phase, you should have outlined the channels you want to use to share your message.
 This is not a "the more the merrier" sort of thing -- a mistake new product marketers often make.

 Be sure to avoid channels where the audience may not be the right fit.
 Pick one main channel -- an event, a Product Hunt post, or blog post -- and use email, social, paid, and other channels to support that main post.

-For example, earlier this year HubSpot re-launched Website Grader on Product Hunt.
+For example, in 2018, we launched HubSpot's free email marketing tools on Product Hunt.
 We choose Product Hunt because it serves as a great way for startups and technology companies to introduce new products to a community of product-centric influencers.

 Before you launch, do a final check to ensure that everything works -- buttons are functioning, forms are working, copy and creative looks good, and so on.

 If you’re at an event, make sure you’re over-communicating with your team.
 At this point, anything that can go wrong will go wrong.
 Be prepared for that.